Physician Assistant Organizations

 The AAPA is the national professional organization of physician assistants.
 Its membership includes graduate and student physician assistants as well as affiliate membership for physicians and physician assistant educators.
 The Academy provides a wide range of services for its members from representation before federal and state governments and health related organizations, public education, pamphlets and brochures, insurance and financial programs, and employment assistance.

-Student Physician Assistant Societies are an integral part of the AAPA and make up a body referred to as the Student Academy of the American Academy of Physician Assistants (SAAAPA).
+Student Physician Assistant societies are an integral part of the AAPA and make up a body referred to as the Student Academy of the American Academy of Physician Assistants (The Student Academy).
 The Student Academy meets yearly at the national spring conference to elect officers and representatives.
 The Pace University-Lenox Hill Hospital Physician Assistant Program encourages each of you to take an active interest in this process.
-Release time to attend the national conference held in May of each year can be requested in writing to the Academic Coordinator (didactic year) or the Clinical Coordinator (clinical year).
+Release time to attend the national conference held in May of each year can be requested in writing to the academic coordinator (didactic year) or the clinical coordinator (clinical year).

 The national organization represents you and as such deserves your support during your student years and as a graduate Physician Assistant.
 Membership to professional organizations is another benefit also routinely covered by employers.